Business Studies with a focus on Logistics

 Understanding logistics in business

-Logistics refers to the process of planning, implementing, and controlling the efficient flow and storage of goods, services, and information from the point of origin to the point of consumption.
-It encompasses a wide range of activities, including transportation, warehousing, inventory management, order fulfilment, and supply chain management.
-In essence, logistics ensures that the right products reach the right place at the right time, in the right condition, and at the right cost.
+Logistics refers to the process of planning, implementing and controlling the efficient flow and storage of goods, services and information from the point of origin to the point of consumption.
+It encompasses a wide range of activities, including transportation, warehousing, inventory management, order fulfilment and supply chain management.
+In essence, logistics ensures that the right products reach the right place at the right time, in the right condition and at the right cost.

-The role of logistics in business success
+The role of logistics in the success of a business

 In business, success in logistics translates to: